-This is a flexible activity that can be used to help students to more effectively learn about any text or topic.
+This flexible activity, developed by the Right Question Institute, can be used to help students to more effectively learn about any text or topic.
 It leads students through a set of steps through which they ask, improve, and prioritize their questions, and then plan next steps.
 This activity fosters self-directed learning and metacognition.

 Identify a target text or topic, and consider the types of information that are most critical for students to learn about this text or topic, and the types of questions that will lead students towards this information.
 This activity can be used to enhance learning for any text or topic, and is useful both before initially engaging in the text or topic, and after reading and studying for a while.
 Create a “Question Focus,” or “QFocus.”
 This is a statement or image that is designed to stimulate thought and curiosity about the core ideas of the text or topic.
 The QFocus is not a question itself, but a focus through which students can generate and explore a wide range of ideas on their own.

 - Teacher reviews steps of the QFT, modeling each step with an abbreviated set of questions.

 When this activity is first introduced students will need at least a class or two with extended modeling and scaffolding for them to gain facility in this strategy.
 They may benefit from initially completing the activity as a whole group.
 After this initial instruction students should be able to participate with a relatively brief review.